Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Concluding remarks

 \section{Concluding remarks}

 In this paper, we studied the projected subgradient methods for paraconvex functions under the H{\"o}lderian error bound condition.
 In the first step, we investigate the properties and characterizations of paraconvex functions, including their local Lipschitz continuity.
 Notably, we established that $\nu$-paraconvexity coincides with $\nu$-weak convexity on convex and compact sets.
-In addition, under the H{\"o}lderian error bound condition, we identified regions around the optimal set that includes no saddle points.
+In addition, under the H{\"o}lderian error bound condition, we identified regions around the optimal set that include no saddle points.

 Next, we described the generic projected subgradient method with several step-sizes (i.e., constant, nonsummable diminishing, square-summable but not summable, geometrically decaying, and Scaled Polyak's step sizes).
-It was shown that the projected subgradient method with a constant step-size achieves linear convergence up to a fixed threshold.
-Furthermore, we demonstrated subsequential and global convergence for nonsummable and square-summable but nonsummable step-sizes, respectively, while establishing linear convergence for geometrically decaying and Scaled Polyak's step-sizes.
+It was demonstrated that the projected subgradient method with a constant step-size achieves linear convergence up to a fixed threshold.
+Furthermore, we demonstrated subsequential and global convergence for nonsummable and square-summable but not summable step-sizes, respectively, while establishing linear convergence for geometrically decaying and Scaled Polyak's step-sizes.

-Finally, we assessed the practical effectiveness of the proposed methods in robust low-rank matrix recovery problems such as robust matrix completion, image inpainting, matrix compression, and robust nonnegative matrix factorization.
+Finally, we assessed the practical effectiveness of the proposed methods in robust low-rank matrix recovery problems, such as robust matrix completion, image inpainting, robust nonnegative matrix factorization, matrix compression, and robust nonnegative matrix factorization, and robust image deblurring.
 Our preliminary numerical experiments highlighted the potential of our methods for nonsmooth and nonconvex problems that lack a suitable structure.
-Notably, the Scaled Polyak's step-size consistently outperformed the other considered algorithms, highlighting its practical value and potential for broader adoption in nonconvex optimization applications, e.g., solving high-order and non-Euclidean proximal-point subproblems; cf. \cite{ahookhosh2024high,ahookhosh2021bregman,kabgani2024high}.
+Notably, the Scaled Polyak's step-size consistently outperformed the other considered algorithms, highlighting its practical value and potential for broader adoption in nonconvex optimization applications, e.g., solving high-order and non-Euclidean proximal-point subproblems; cf. \cite{ahookhosh2024high,ahookhosh2021bregman,kabgani2025moreau,kabgani2024itsopt}.